-Most women who develop gestational diabetes have healthy pregnancies and healthy babies but occasionally gestational diabetes can cause serious problems, especially if it is not recognised or treated.
+Most women who develop gestational diabetes have healthy pregnancies and healthy babies.

+However, if gestational diabetes is not diagnosed early or treated, it can cause serious problems.

-If your blood glucose levels are high, the chances of you having an induced labour or a caesarean birth are increased.
+You may have higher chances of having an induced labour or a caesarean birth.